RE: How to Fix MacBook Stuck on Loading Screen

 Press down and hold Command, Option, R, P keys for about 20 seconds until computer restart automatically.

 Learn more about What is PRAM/NVRAM and How to Reset.

-Safe Mode is design to help users troubleshoot issues related to your startup disk.
-Booting up your Mac in Safe Mode is beneficial to fix the problem that MacBook is stuck on loading screen.
+Safe Mode is designed to help users troubleshoot issues related to your startup disk.
+Booting up your Mac in Safe Mode is beneficial to fix the problem that MacBook is stuck on the loading screen.

 Step 1.
 Boot up or reboot your MacBook.

 Step 2.
-Press and hold the Shift key until you see Apple logo on the screen.
+Press and hold the Shift key until you see the Apple logo on the screen.

 Step 3.
 Release Shift key when login window shows.